John Daly (golfer): Charity works

 After winning the PGA Championship at Crooked Stick Golf Club in 1991, Daly gave $30,000 to the family of a man who died during the tournament due to lightning strike.
 The money was used by the family to pay college expenses for the man's two daughters.
-Daly was just starting his golf career and was not wealthy at the time.

 Daly is known for his involvement in many charities including several in northwest Arkansas.
 He has donated money to his high school, the Make-A-Wish Foundation, and Boys and Girls Clubs of America.
 Daly is also an active supporter of the sports programs at the University of Arkansas.
 He shaved his signature "mullet", and donated the proceeds from the event to various charities.
 Daly regularly plays in the celebrity Pro-Am Monday after the Masters hosted by his friends, Hootie & the Blowfish.

-Businesses
+Business activities

 Daly is in partnership with Loudmouth Golf line of clothing, which includes licensing deals with the NFL's Dallas Cowboys and Arkansas Razorbacks.
-Sales continue to increase making it difficult to meet demand.
-In October 2014, Daly signed an endorsement deal with Rock Bottom Golf, a discount golf retailer.
-In 2006, Daly launched a wine label John Daly Wines, now defunct.
+In 2014, Daly signed an endorsement deal with Rock Bottom Golf, a discount golf retailer.
+In 2006, he launched a wine label John Daly Wines that later went defunct.
+In 2023, he launched a line of cannabis products.

 Daly also has a company which designs golf courses (JD Designs), including Sevillano Links at Rolling Hills Casino in Corning, California.
 Sevillano Links is one of the few links style golf courses in the Western United States, and named "Best New Golf Course" by Golfweek magazine.
 Other golf courses that John Daly helped design include: